Check out these articles to learn more.

 These are stressful times because of risks to our health, many of us must stay home.
 For some, staying home doesn’t always feel safe because someone there may threaten or hurt you.
 You are the best judge of safety in your own situation.
 But here are some ideas for keeping yourself and others in your home safe.

-If you are a victim of domestic violence, and you are worried about getting help during the COVID-19 pandemic, we have resources to help with shelter and housing; financial; employment services; utilities; food; transportation and more.
+If you are a victim of domestic violence, and you are worried about getting help, we have resources to help with shelter and housing; financial; employment services; utilities; food; transportation and more.

 Family and friends can do a variety of things to support a loved one who is being abused.
 Check out the full list of ways to provide support.